 The James Altucher Show

 James doesn’t just have a great blog, he’s also got an awesome podcast.
-He interviews all kind of really successful and interesting people, and gets them to open up in a Howard Stern kind of way.
+He interviews a variety of really successful and interesting people, and gets them to open up in a Howard Stern kind of way.
 For me, the best part about The James Altucher Show is that James always seems to ask the exact same questions that I would ask.
 Have a listen.

 Are You Being Real? is hosted by my good friend, Mark Shapiro.
 I’ve known Mark for many years, and he’s an inspiring guy.
 He left a 6-figure job at Showtime Networks to pursue his passion.
 Mark’s big theme is authenticity, and he often asks the question “Are you being real?”
 In fact, you can find him at AreYouBeingReal.com.
 Check him out.
 He has fascinating conversations with a lot of really interesting people.